voucherifyio/sdk-ruby-openapi-based/docs/CustomersApi.md

 Update Customers in bulk

 Update several customers in one asynchronous operation.
 In one request, it is possible to update a maximum of **100** records.
 In the response body, you get a unique async action identifier.
 If a requested customer object is not found, then an **upsert** occurs.
-This is reflected in the <!-- [Get Async Action](OpenAPI.json/paths/~1async-actions~1{asyncActionId}/get) -->[Get Async Action](ref:get-async-action) endpoint as follows:    <!-- title: \"Response\" lineNumbers: true --> ```json {     \"found\": false,     \"updated\": true } ```  This API request starts a process that affects Voucherify data in bulk.
+This is reflected in the [Get Async Action](ref:get-async-action) endpoint as follows:     ```json {     \"found\": false,     \"updated\": true } ```  This API request starts a process that affects Voucherify data in bulk.
 In case of small jobs (like bulk update) the request is put into a queue and processed once every other bulk request placed in the queue prior to this request is finished.
 However, when the job takes a longer time (like vouchers generation) then it is processed in small portions in a round-robin fashion.
 When there is a list of vouchers generation scheduled, then they will all have the `IN_PROGRESS` status shortly.
 This way, small jobs added just after scheduling big jobs of the same type will be processed in a short time window.
 The result will return the async ID.
 You can verify the status of your request via this [API request](ref:get-async-action).

 ### Examples